sci-42ver/SICP/sicp_exercise.md

       Here `n` is not tracked.
     - the 1st method is trivially not iterative since `(* ...` is not at the top level of the recursive call.
   - repo trivial
+  - new wiki
+    - anon
+      > the procedure would throw an error for b=0 right since it will go into the infinite loop.
+      > Easily solved by adding in another condition though.
+      Or just as the original code, use `0` as the base.
 - [x] 1.18 (See 1.17 code)
   - wiki
     one `(- b 1)` the other `(- (halve c) 0.5)`